SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/java.md

 Logging is done through Slf4j.
 To see what is going on set DEBUG level for the following package `com.swedbankpay`.

-When running the application standalone it can be handy to se the communication between the ECR and the terminal.
+When running the application standalone it can be handy to see the communication between the ECR and the terminal.
 To log communication between the ECR and terminal to some text window in the application the following can be used.
 This can be enabled or disabled runtime.
 It is disabled by default.